Only when we have no mind on things and no things in our mind we become available.

 What I taught myself in 2025:

 My journey has taken me to understand this and to leave it written to myself so that I can remember where I come from and to roughly guess the direction in which the wind blows me.
-This year was difficult, exciting, and probably the best year of my life because, as hard as it was, it didn't come to crush me but to reveal me.
+This year was difficult, sad, exciting, and probably the best year of my life because, as hard as it was, it didn't come to crush me but to reveal me.
 Life asked me if I had learned my lessons, and I nodded, thinking I still have so much to learn.

 A real apology isn't just a list of words; it’s the quiet sound of behaviour changing.
 If the change never comes with the chime of reparations, words are just a way to avoid the truth.
 You deserve people around you who don't require you to provide a manual on how to say “I'm sorry.”